It’s super common for people to wonder when exactly their period starts as they often spot for a few days before the full-on-period arrives.

-Spotting before your period is very common and, depending on how long it lasts, pretty normal.
-Also, spotting around ovulation for a day
+I’m happy to share that spotting before your period is very common and, depending on how long it lasts, pretty normal and nothing to worry about.
+As is spotting around ovulation for 1-2 days.

-The first day you need to use period products is considered Day 1 of your menstrual cycle and it’s totally normal to spot 1-2 days before your period full arrives.
+We consider the first day you need to use period products (rather than just catch the spotting in your undies or with some tissue paper) as Day 1 of your menstrual cycle and it’s totally fine to spot 1-2 days before your period full arrives.

 However, spotting 3 days or more before your period fully arrives, is, sadly, not ok.
 The most common cause of spotting is progesterone dropping too quickly or was never high enough to begin with.
 What causes this low progesterone?
-Mostly it’s stress related or thyroid issues.
+There can be a number of things but most often it’s stress related or thyroid issues.

 Other reasons for spotting before or in between periods are: